h-tex/eleventy-plugin-citations/README.md

 ### Feature: Full templating customization

 Most plugins were generating the HTML for the citations and references in JS, providing varying levels of customization.
-I wanted to have the references as part of the data cascade and use actual templates for displaying them.
+I wanted to have the references as part of the data cascade and use actual templates for displaying them which provides unparalleled flexibility.

-### Feature: Multiple citation sequences
+### Feature: Multiple citation sequences that can be linked up correctly

 A lot of my content was Markdown converted from LaTeX with [pandoc](https://pandoc.org/).
-I had several citation sequences (e.g. `[@foo; @bar]`), which many plugins did not support.
+I had several citation sequences (e.g. `[@foo; @bar]`), which many plugins did not support or had limited support (e.g. only the first was linked).

+This is due to how [citeproc](https://www.npmjs.com/package/citeproc) works: it returns a single string with all the citations in it and no info about what is what.
+This plugin does **a lot of work** to reverse engineer citeproc’s output to figure out what is what.
+Yes, even sequence ranges (e.g. `[1, 3–5, 18, 34–60]`) are correctly linked up.

 ## Installation